Houdini 21.0 Character KineFX

 The character element names referenced by the rig graph inputs must match the character element names in the packed folder structure.
 This is so that the rig knows which character elements to pick up and use.

-The image below shows the graph inputs of the rig node from our example above.
-You can rename the graph input ports to match the packed folder structure by clicking the port names.
+The image below shows the graph inputs of the APEX Graph SOP, rig, from our example above.
+You can rename the graph input ports to match the element names in the packed folder structure by clicking the port names.
 See APEX graphs for more information on building and running graphs.

 Character elements referenced by the rig inputs